 - TENCENT WEIBO

-It seems that US government is not leaving any online website un-touched in verifying your past and your thought process.
+It seems that the US government is not leaving any online website un-touched in verifying your thought process.

-The day is not far when the artificial intelligence will be used to gauge your future intent using your social media posts.
+The day is not far when artificial intelligence will be used to gauge your future intent based on social media content.